Dallas-Makerspace/Voting/README.md

 2. In the app/config directory, rename core.php.default and database.php.default to core.php and database.php.default respectively.

 3. Modify the core.php and database.php files to suit your environment.

+4. Create the appropriate tables in your database.
+You can do this with the "Console/cake schema create" command or by importing the schema.sql file located in the app/Config/Schema folder.